ParthamKumar/nodejs-trial/README.md

 # nodejs-trial
-Switching the web pages using the nodejs
+Switching the web pages using the nodejs html pages